My Forking Life

 Gather your ingredients.

 This method skips browning the beef and boils it instead, which results in crumbled ground beef that doesn't clump together.
-Perfect for topping on hot dogs.
+Perfect for topping hot dogs.

 Beef and water in a large pot.